dosreislab/dosreislab.github.io/_posts/2021-03-29-mcmctree-help.md

 estimation of divergence times.
 Molecular Biology and Evolution, 28:2161-2172.

-If you use the `mcmc3r` package for Bayesian selection of clock model please cite
+Bayesian selection of clock model with the `mcmc3r` package is described in

 * dos Reis et al. (2018) Using phylogenomic data to explore the effects of relaxed clocks and calibration strategies on divergence time estimation: Primates as a test case.
 Systematic Biology, 67: 594–615.

+* Panchaksaram et al. (2024) Bayesian Selection of Relaxed-clock Models:
+Distinguishing Between Independent and Autocorrelated Rates.
+Systematic Biology, syae066.

 -----
 [^1]: [https://github.com/dosreislab/mcmc3r](https://github.com/dosreislab/mcmc3r)